Googolplex

 A googolplex is the large number 10}, that is, 10 raised to the power of a googol.
-If written out in ordinary decimal notation, it would be 1 followed by a googol (10^{100}) zeroes – a physically impossible number to write explicitly.
+If written out in ordinary decimal notation, it would be 1 followed by a googol (10^{100}) zeroes—a physically impossible number to write explicitly.

 History

 In 1920, Edward Kasner's nine-year-old nephew, Milton Sirotta, coined the term googol, which is 10^{100}, and then proposed the further term googolplex to be "one, followed by writing zeroes until you get tired".
 Kasner decided to adopt a more formal definition because "different people get tired at different times and it would never do to have Carnera [be] a better mathematician than Dr. Einstein, simply because he had more endurance and could write for longer".
 It thus became standardized to 10(10^{100}), which is usually written as 1010^{100} using the conventional interpretation for serial exponentiation.

 Size

 A typical book can be printed with one million zeros (around 400 pages with 50 lines per page and 50 zeros per line).
 Therefore, it requires ×10^94 such books to print all the zeros of a googolplex (that is, printing a googol zeros).

 If each book had a mass of 100 grams, all of them would have a total mass of ×10^93 kilograms.
 In comparison, Earth's mass is 5.97e24 kilograms, the mass of the Milky Way galaxy is estimated at 1.8e42 kilograms, and the total mass of all the stars in the observable universe is estimated at 2e52 kg.

-To put this in perspective, the mass of all such books required to write out a googolplex would be vastly greater than the mass of the observable universe by a factor of roughly 5e40.
+Thus, the mass of all such books required to write out a googolplex would be vastly greater than the mass of the observable universe by a factor of roughly 5e40.